What is climate resilience?

 Spokane Beat the Heat

-Spokane Beat the Heat is an initiative of Gonzaga University’s Center for Climate, Society, and the Environment that is designed to help our community deal with the impacts of extreme summer heat.
+Spokane Beat the Heat, an initative of the Gonzaga University's Center for Climate, Society, and the Environment, was created as a response to the 2021 Heat Dome with the goal of helping our community navigate the impacts of extreme summer heat through both local and national collaborations.

 Learn more about the Spokane Beat the Heat program.